tc39/proposal-temporal/docs/README.md

 ## API Documentation

-Types whose name starts with "Plain" (like `Temporal.PlainDate`, `Temporal.PlainTime`, and `Temporal.PlainDateTime`) do not, by convention, have an associated time zone.
+The Temporal API follows a convention of using types whose names start with "Plain" (like `Temporal.PlainDate`, `Temporal.PlainTime`, and `Temporal.PlainDateTime`) for objects which do not have an associated time zone.
-Converting between such types and exact time types (`Temporal.Instant` and `Temporal.ZonedDateTime`) can be ambiguous because of time zones and daylight saving time.
+Converting between such types and exact time types (`Temporal.Instant` and `Temporal.ZonedDateTime`) can be ambiguous because of time zones and daylight saving time, and the Temporal API lets developers configure how this ambiguity is resolved.

 Read more about [handling time zones, DST, and ambiguity in `Temporal`](./ambiguity.md).